freelawproject/hr/handbook/handbook.md

 Please see our [Parental Leave policy](https://github.com/freelawproject/hr/blob/master/handbook/parental-leave.md) for details.

 ## How We Work

+### Software Security

+1. Use a password manager.
+1Password, BitWarden, and LastPass are all fine.

+2. In general, do not use passwords you can memorize.
+Some exceptions might be for logging into laptops or servers (where you have 2FA configured).

+3. Whenever possible, use two-factor authentication (2FA).
+If a system offers it, use it.

+4. Keep all your systems updated at all times.
+Always apply security updates as quickly as possible.

+5. Use a strong password on your laptop and encrypt your disk.

+### Physical Security

+The nature of our work puts at some personal risk.
+We place personal records online for millions of people, some of whom may not be safe.
+Do not share personal information like the address of the FLP headquarters or phone number in public locations or with people that you do not trust.

 ### Email Accounts & Document Sharing
 We will set you up with an organizational Google Suite account.
 This will provide you access to all the basic necessities like email, calendar, and shared storage.